temujin9/mezovy/b-plot.md

 - Make Vasilisa's retributive strike abilities clear, so PCs know a sacrifice is being called for, keep details hazy

 # Next
-- Moriloran Occultism is run by undead, head of the cult is aiming to make himself a lich with
+- Moriloran Occultism is run by undead, head of the cult is aiming to make himself a lich with mushroom magic